chef/knife-windows/README.md

   You're running the winrm command from PowerShell and you need to put the key/value pair in single quotes.
 For example:

     winrm set winrm/config/winrs '@{MaxMemoryPerShellMB="512"}'

+* Windows 2008r2 and earlier versions require an extra configuration for MaxTimeoutms to avoid WinRM::WinRMHTTPTransportError: Bad HTTP response error.
+It should be greater than 30000.

+    winrm set winrm/config @{MaxTimeoutms=300000}

 ## CONTRIBUTING: